Sister Lucille Pope

 Sister Lucille Pope (January 12, 1936 – September 26, 2019) was an American gospel musician, and leader of The Pearly Gates.
 Her first album, Nancey Jackson, was released by Savoy Records in 1991.
 She released music as singles throughout the 1960s and 1970s, yet no albums were recorded.
 Her albums came out in the 1990s with Atlanta International Records, with The Great Reunion, being their only release to chart on the Billboard magazine Gospel Albums chart.

 Early life

-Sister Lucille Pope was born on January 12, 1936, in Concord, Georgia as Lucille Hall, where she was the youngest child in the family of eight siblings.
+Sister Lucille Pope was born in Concord, Georgia on January 12, 1936, as Lucille Hall, where she was the youngest child in the family of eight siblings.
 The Pearly Gates were formed in the 1960s by her and two of her brothers and a brother-in-law.
 The first iteration included her husband, Willie Pope, yet he died before they joined Nashboro Records in 1975, so her second husband, Louis Alexander, became part of the group.